oracle-quickstart/oci-mesosphere/README.md

 ## Prerequisites
 First off you'll need to do some pre deploy setup.
 That's all detailed [here](https://github.com/oracle/oci-quickstart-prerequisites).
+1. Install the latest version of terraform and packer
+2. Sign up for OCI, retrieve the account data, store the necessary credentials in the x.tfvars files as well as the vars.json files and create .aws and/or .oci directory for cli and s3 access
+3. Create a bucket in your tenant to store the state-file using the scripts in /global/statebucket

 ## Clone the Module
 Now, you'll want a local copy of this repo.
 You can make that with the commands: